Continuing the series first posted by me on the Catholica Forum...

 The crucially important fact that Mary was of the tribe of Levi has been completely overlooked by theologians intent on promulgating the doctrine of Virgin Birth.
-These theologians, knowing that the New Testament states many times that Jesus is the Jewish Messiah and of the “seed of David,” and knowing that Joseph is not the father of Jesus, erroneously assert that it is through Mary that Jesus can claim Davidic sonship.
+These theologians, knowing that the New Testament states many times that Jesus is the Israelite Messiah and of the “seed of David,” and knowing that Joseph is not the father of Jesus, erroneously assert that it is through Mary that Jesus can claim Davidic sonship.

-Luke's infancy narrative lays particular emphasis on Jesus as the fulfillment of Jewish Messianic promises, as we can clearly see in the Canticles of Mary, Zachariah and Simeon, and in the response of Anna the "prophetess."
-(Note that the emphasis on David and Israel and the frequent mention of "our fathers" rule out the assertion that these hymns of praise in Luke were originally products of a Gentile Christian community.)
+Luke's infancy narrative lays particular emphasis on Jesus as the fulfillment of Messianic promises, as we can clearly see in the Canticles of Mary, Zachariah and Simeon, and in the response of Anna the "prophetess."
+(Note that the emphasis on David and Israel and the frequent mention of "our fathers" rule out the assertion that these hymns of praise in Luke were originally products of a non-Israelite Christian community.)

 It is therefore ludicrous to assert that he would attempt to portray Jesus as a descendant of David through the matrilineal line, a totally invalid proposition as tribal affiliation and family genealogy could only be traced through the patrilineal line.